-- Example of a bad pleasure: Doing hard drugs, such as cocaine, or deliberately harming yourself, such as the case with masochists.
+- Example of a bad pleasure: Doing hard drugs, or a masochist deliberately harming themselves.

 If “Good” and “Pleasure” were the same thing, and “Badness” and “Painfulness” were the same thing, then with this sentence, “someone does something bad knowing it to be bad because they’re overcome by pleasure,” can be changed by substituting “Good” instead of “Pleasure.”
 For example:

 - “Someone does something bad knowing it to be bad because they’re overcome by good.”